Siddesh0002T/Web-Calculator-/README.md

 # Web-Calculator-
 This project is a web-based calculator that features a simple and modern user interface.
 The calculator is built using HTML, CSS, and JavaScript, making it easy to customize and extend.
-The calculator supports basic arithmetic operations, including addition, subtraction, multiplication, and division.
+The calculator supports basic arithmetic operations, including addition, subtraction, multiplication, and division. <a href="https://siddesh0002t.github.io/Web-Calculator-/">Open Web-Calculator</a>
 # Simple-Calculator

 <a href="https://github.com/Siddesh0002T/Web-Calculator-/blob/main/LICENSE"><img src="https://img.shields.io/badge/License-MIT-red.svg" alt="license"/></a>